Net Operating Assets

 Return on Net Operating Assets Analysis

 Return on Net Operating Asset helps the investors to calculate the company’s ability to generate profit by using the equity.
 It clearly separates the return of daily operation from the return of investment.
 It is very important as the company has direct control over its business.
-The investors really want to know how the company using its capital to generate profit.
+The investors really want to know how the company uses its capital to generate profit.

 Improve Return on Net Operating Assets

-- Increase net income: this is the most common suggestion when it comes to improve performance.
-To increase net income, we should increase sales by capturing more market share, maintain existing customers to reduce customer churn rate.
+- Increase net income: this is the most common suggestion when it comes to improving performance.
+To increase net income, we should increase sales by capturing more market share, and maintain existing customers to reduce customer churn rate.
 At the same time, company should consider reducing unnecessary expenses to increase net income.
 However, we must make proper decisions to ensure there is no negative effect when reducing expenses.

 - Purchase more operating assets: Some assets may be too old to operate at full capacity.
 They will become the bottleneck which limits the production quantity.
 So we should consider investing in new operating assets.
 However, it will decline our RONA in short run, but it will pay off in long run.